 .
 Now that you have more than one Go

-file in the project, use the following command to run the two files:
+file in the project, use this command to run the two files:

 go run blog.go main.go